ydtak/Quick-Reference-Guide-to-Sorting-Algorithms/README.md

 #Sorting Algorithms Quick Reference

 ##Overview
-This is a quick reference guide for the sorting algorithms covered in University of Michigan's EECS 281 course.
+This is a quick reference guide for common sorting algorithms.
 The repository also contains sample implementations for the various sorting algorithms.

 <strong>
 Elementary Sorting Algorithms: